Cartridges of the Mondragon Rifle

 You will find 99% of the Mondragon self-loading rifles in 7x57mm Mauser.

 I have found two types of EN-BLOC clips used in the early Mondragon rifles, a small and a large.
 There may be more that I haven’t come across yet.

 The small clip version on the left is an original Mondragon clip for the Breech Loading rifle.
 The clip on the right and in the gun on the right is a modified Garand clip.
 Yes! you heard right….a MODIFIED Garand clip.
 Only a few thousandths of an inch seem to separate them, probably just enough to keep the lawyers away from any patent infringement.

 (The Mondragon version was first!)

+On the right is 7mm Mauser stripper clip.
 Bottom left is 8mm Mauser stripper clip.

 These stripper clips keep the rounds together for transportation and feeding the magazine, the rounds are pushed into the magazine and the clip is then discarded.